Washington Man Donates Steel Athletic Facility to High School

 Within the next few weeks, Cooper says he and the students will be moving the equipment into the building.

-The quonset athletic facility will be open for business hopefully by the fall.
+The Quonset HutTM athletic facility will be open for business hopefully by the fall.

 share on Social